 6-8 June - 12th annual CAP Conference

-6th June - Stefaan A. J. Walgrave (professor, political science at the University of Antwerp): How accurate are politicians’ perceptions of what the citizens want?
+6th June - Stefaan A. J. Walgrave (University of Antwerp): How accurate are politicians’ perceptions of what the citizens want?

 7th May - Andres Moles (Central European University): "The morality of private discrimination"

 25th April - Jennifer McCoy (Georgia State University): "Pernicious Polarization"

 16th April - Alexander Baturo (Dublin City University): "The New Kremlinology: What Text Mining and Latent-Variable Approches Can Tell Us about the Russian Political Regime and Leadership.”

 21st January - Rosario Aguilar (CIDE, Mexico) : Emotions as Moderators of Support for Populism: An Experimental Approach

 6th November - Ov Cristian Norocel (Université Libre de Bruxelles): "Antifeminist and 'Truly Liberated': Conservative Performances of Gender by Women Politicians in Hungary and Romania"